diegoquiroz/upon.one/readme.md

 	U.run(<App name>,options)
 </script>
 ```
-Step1: Include the above code in the HTML file of the web app you want to host. <br>
+Step1: Include the above code in the HTML file after the body tag of the web app you want to host. <br>
 Step2: Save the file, and open the HTML file, the server environment is not necessary for this initial step.<br>
 Step3: After opening, you will be asked to create an account, or sign in.
-This Account will be used to ensure no one else, can change your app's source code.<br>
+This Account will be used to ensure no one else, can change your app's source code<br>

+Note: You will have to use login with upon.one in file://protocol, Google login will not work with file:// protocol,

 Step4: On successful login, a message shall appear saying "Deploying", once it disappears, open inspect by f12 (key).
 It shall provide you the link to your hosted App.<br>

 ## options